Different Types of Cannabis Extracts

-“You can still use Hydrocarbon, but it is not as efficient of a method as ethanol is for bulk crude oil.
+“You can still use Hydrocarbon, but it is not as efficient of an extraction method as ethanol is for bulk crude oil.
 What we are going to do is take our biomass and load it in.
-We’ll saturate it with ethanol for a given amount of time, and we take that micellar stream (the cannabinoids and all the other stuff that comes out of the plant), and we evaporate that solvent off.
+We’ll saturate it with ethanol for a given amount of time, and we take that miscella stream (the cannabinoids and all the other stuff that comes out of the plant), and we evaporate that solvent off.
 Once that solvents evaporated off, then we have our crude oil.
-Now, this crude oil still has all sorts of chlorophyll and whatever other adulterants that came along with the plant.
+Now, this crude oil still has all sorts of chlorophyll and other adulterants that came along with the plant.
 Generally, it’ll have a lot of fats, waxes, and lipids in there that come out of the plant in extractions.
 So there’s a variety of refinement processes to complete when using this cannabis extraction method.”

-Many people refine crude into distillate – what are the most common refinement processes?
+Many people refine crude oil into distillate – what are the most common refinement processes?

-“Distillate would be an extraction process that removes and separates the cannabinoids into a specific product.
+“Distillation would be an extraction process that removes and separates the cannabinoids into a specific product.
 The distillation process is typically done utilizing fractional distillation at a smaller scale or wiped film distillation process when you’re at a larger scale.
-Once it’s passed through a distillation process, we’re taking those cannabinoids, evaporating them and re-concentrating them.
-So what we are doing in that process is we are taking poor quality biomass, turning it into a rough crude oil, but then ultimately extracting the cannabinoids out of that crude oil and concentrate them in a very refined format that can be remixed in.
-It can be reconstituted into several different products.
-It is an awesome process because you can literally take any grade of biomass and turn it into a shelf-stable, replicable, scalable, repeatable product that has consistency across the board.”
+Once the cannabis extract passed through a distillation process, we’re taking those cannabinoids, evaporating them and re-concentrating them.
+So what we are doing in that process is we are taking poor quality biomass, turning it into a rough crude oil, but then ultimately extracting the cannabinoids out of that crude oil and concentrating them in a very refined format.
+It can be reconstituted into several different cannabis extract products.
+It is an awesome process because you can literally take any grade of biomass and turn it into a shelf-stable, replicable, and scalable product that has consistency across the board.”

 What about Isolate?
-How are Isolates made or extracted?
+How are Isolate cannabis extracts made or extracted?

 “Isolates are made, in almost all cases, from distillate.
 Remember, as we spoke about distillate and refining it into a distilled product, well, that potency can range from anywhere.
 At the very low-end 75%, and at the very high-end 95%, but it’s not 100% pure.”